CESARDELATORRE/eShopOnWeb/README.md

 public async System.Threading.Tasks.Task<IEnumerable<string>> GetRecommendationsForUserAsync
     (string user, string[] products, int recommendationsInPage) {
-    var model = await PredictionModel.ReadAsync<SalesData, SalesPrediction>(modelLocation);
+var model = LoadModel(modelLocation);

-    var crossPredictions = from product in products
+// Create all possible SalesData objects between (unique) CustomerId x ProductId (many) var crossUserProducts = from product in products
                         select new SalesData { CustomerId = user, ProductId = product };

-    var predictions = model.Predict(crossPredictions).ToArray();
+// Execute the recommendation model with previous generated data var predictions = crossUserProducts

-    return predictions.Where(p => p.Recommendation.IsTrue)
+    .Select(crossUserProduct => model.Predict(crossUserProduct))
+    .ToArray();

+//Count how many recommended products the user gets (with more or less score..) var numberOfRecommendedProducts = predictions.Where(x => x.Recommendation).Select(x => x.Recommendation).Count();

+//Count how many recommended products the user gets (with more than 0.7 score..) var RecommendedProductsOverThreshold = (from p in predictions
+                                        orderby p.Score descending
+                                        where p.Recommendation && p.Score > 0.7
+                                        select new SalesPrediction { ProductId = p.ProductId, Score = p.Score, Recommendation = p.Recommendation });

+var numberOfRecommendedProductsOverThreshold = RecommendedProductsOverThreshold.Count();

+// Return (recommendationsInPage) product Ids ordered by Score return predictions
+    .Where(p => p.Recommendation)
-        .OrderByDescending(p => p.Probability)
+    .OrderByDescending(p => p.Score)
     .Select(p => p.ProductId)
     .Take(recommendationsInPage);
 }
 ```

-The method receives as parameters the user and the products we need to check.
-The method then creates `SalesData` objects (one object per product received as parameter, using always the same customer).
+The method receives as parameters the user and the products we need to check for posible recommendations.
+The method then creates `SalesData` objects (one per product / customer).
 The model returns the probability and the label (recommended / not recommended), so the method returns only recommended predictions, ordered by probability and only the first ones (taken `recommendationsInPage` predictions).

+### [optional] Model pre-processing
+Before creating the model, we need to pre-process the original input data.
+This data is contained by the file `assets/inputs/orderItems.csv`.
+The reason behind this is because we will use a method that is able to make only binary recommendations, and our Label feature (quantity) is a continuos variable.
+The pre-process will transform this continuous variable into a categorical variable with 2 states: recommend / not recommend (true / false).

+There are several methods for discretizing a continuous variable, in this case we will set a threshold, and then we will transform values over or equal the threshold to true (do recommend), otherwise, to false (do not recommend).
+In this case, the mean by product is used as a threshold.

+Previous transformation is supported by the method `PreProcess()`.
+As result, we will add one column named `Recommend` holding Quantity as a discretized value (true / false).
+The pre-processed dataset will be saved as `assets/inputs/orderItemsPre.csv`.

 ## Run the web app with the recommendations

-When running the web app, in order to see the recomendations, you first need to authenticate with a demo user with these credentials:
+When running the web app, in order to see the recommendations, you first need to authenticate with a demo user with these credentials:

 User: demouser@microsoft.com